wprender/cloudbreak-docs/docs/periscope.md

 To keep your cluster healthy, Cloudbreak auto-scaling runs several background checks during `downscale` operation.

-* **Cloudbreak will never remove `application master nodes` from a cluster.** In order to make sure that a node running AM is not removed, **Cloudbreak has to be able to access the YARN Resource Manager**.
+* **Cloudbreak will never remove `application master nodes` from a cluster.** In order to make sure that a node running Ambari Metrics is not removed, **Cloudbreak has to be able to access the YARN Resource Manager**.
 When creating a cluster using the `default` secure network template, **make sure that the RM's port is open on that node**.
 * In order to **keep a healthy HDFS during downscale, Cloudbreak always keeps the `replication factor` configured and makes sure that there is enough `space` on HDFS to rebalance data**.